vaibhaviBachu/Netflix_Analysis/Netflix_analysis.md

  Country-by-Country Content Production

 Top 3 countries in content production:
-United States
+United States,
-India
+India,
-United Kingdom
+United Kingdom,
 Bollywood and Hollywood rule the roost when it comes to content share.

  Genre Popularity